 Students in Year 9 will need to bring their own digital devices (BYOD) to school for note taking, researching, presenting and other learning activities.
 Students from other year levels can also bring a device to assist their learning.
-For further infornation please see attached letter
+For further information please see attached letter.

-The Device Guide for caregivers when purchasing a device can be downloaded here - BYOD Device Guide and Information Sheet
+The Device Guide for caregivers when purchasing a device can be downloaded here - BYOD Device Guide and Information Guide.

 A selection of cost-effective options that meet our guidelines for suitable student devices is available from our supply partner Cyclone Computers.

 To browse their selection go to their website at http://byod.cyclone.co.nz/wegc and use the following credentials to log in:

 User: weg Pass: wegcbyod

 Contact Cyclone for additional options if you don't find something appropriate for you in this selection.
 Devices not in this selection or from other vendors that meet the guidelines are also welcome.

 BYOD Survey Results

 We are into our third year of compulsory BYOD, so now the Year 11-9s should all have their own devices.
 At the end of 2016 we surveyed the Year 9 and 10s about their BYOD use.